Our experts have examined Apple’s marketing strategy to find their secret to success

 11) Use product placement

 Influencer and social media marketing have now become a significant part of any company’s marketing strategy.
 The reason for its success is due to the personal connections influencers can make with their target audiences.
-While Apple may not need to rely on this strategy as much as other companies, they have still used celebrities and influencers to endorse their products.
+Apple may not need to rely on this strategy as much as other companies.
+Even so, they have still used celebrities and influencers to endorse their products.
 This has boosted their visibility and increased sales.

 By using influencer marketing, companies can reach a wider audience and develop mutually beneficial relationships with influencers and celebrities.